 A bipedal, reptilian species from the Beta quadrant, who have a civilization - the Gorn Hegemony - far from Federation Space.
-First encountered by Starfleet in 2267, the Gorn are to the Federation and other Beta Quadrant powers in most regards.
+First encountered by Starfleet in 2267, the Gorn are technologically advanced to a level comparable to the Federation and other Beta Quadrant powers in most regards.
 Even a century after first contact, there is relatively little contact between the Gorn Hegemony and the Federation.

 - ATTRIBUTES: +1 Daring, +1 Fitness, +1 Reason - TRAIT: Gorn.
 Gorn are large and powerfully-built, even more so than other famously-mighty species such as the Klingons or Nausicaans.
 They are many times stronger than a human being, and resilient enough to ignore massive blunt force trauma or even short periods in hard vacuum.
 However, Gorn are not especially agile or fast.
-Gorn are ectothermic - cold-blooded - with their body temperature varying by external factors, and thus favour warm environments where they can be most active and effective.
+Gorn are ectothermic cold-blooded with their body temperature varying by external factors, and thus favour warm environments where they can be most active and effective.